 Humanity already produces around 70 million 85 tonnes of hydrogen each year, mainly for use in making ammonia fertiliser and chemicals such as methanol, and to remove impurities during oil refining.
-Some 96 per cent of this hydrogen is itself made directly from fossil fuels - mostly natural gas, 90 followed by coal and then oil.
+Some 96 per cent of this hydrogen is itself made directly from fossil fuels - mostly natural gas,

+90 followed by coal and then oil.
 This overwhelmingly uses a process known as steam reformation that releases carbon dioxide.

-Only 4 per cent of hydrogen is made in the way Jules Verne envisaged, using electrolysis to split it 95 out of water.
-Much of the electricity to supply even that measly share of the hydrogen market comes not from green sources, but from fossil fuel power plants.
-Far from being green, the hydrogen produced globally today has a carbon footprint on a $100\,\mathrm{par}$ with the UK and Indonesia combined, says Tengler - about 830 million tonnes of CO2 annually.
+Only 4 per cent of hydrogen is made in the way Jules Verne envisaged, using electrolysis to split it 5 out of water.
+Much of the electricity to supply even not from green sources, but from fossil fuel power plants.
+Far from being green, the hydrogen produced globally today has a carbon footprint on a